-Clergy Ministerial Development (CMD) training.
+Clergy Ministerial Development (CMD) Training.

 CMD is offered to all licensed clergy to support their ongoing theological and ministerial formation and to equip them with knowledge and skills relevant to their context, and especially to meet specific training needs identified through their MDR.
-The CMD brochure (updated regularly) includes a range of training opportunities https://www.chichester.anglican.org/training-brochure/, though clergy can identify other appropriate training events.
+The CMD brochure (updated regularly) includes a range of training opportunities brochure, though clergy can identify other appropriate training events.
 To promote growth and professional development, every licensed cleric is expected to undertake a minimum of 2 CMD events per year.

-Further theological study.
+Further Theological Study.